hmcts/reform-pattern-library/app/views/components/names/README.md

-## Agreed pattern

-This pattern has been decided.

 ```example
 <h2 class="heading-large">What is the full name of your client?</h2>
 {{ reformInput(label="First name(s)", id="firstname", hint="Include all middle names here", name="firstname") }}